oscar-bender-stone/honors-thesis/source/1_introduction.typ

 // TODO: explain WHY we need a change in perspective.
 This is key!
 // Maybe we can *bridge* this with the example to say that translations are unnatural.
 For instance, in python, you have to use the whole C specific translations in order to get into memory issues!
 But this itself is fragile...
-Creating bridges beetween formal representations does require a historical change in perspective: _embracing reflection rather than focusing on a single theory_.
-This train of thought comes from Universal Logic, initiated by Béziau
-@universal_logic.
-Previously, during the rapid expansion of foundations in the 20th century, logicians sought the "one true logic", a system to be the basis for all mathematics.
-Such a system was quickly shown to be impossible by Gödel's incompleteness theorems, with certain results requiring an infinite chain of increasingly more powerful theories.
-But this was a symptom of a larger problem: translating into the _exact_ language of a base logic can be unnatural, just as it is unnatural to represent quotient types in Rocq without an additional theory ontop.
-To work back in the original logic, a key requirement is _faithfulness_, that isomorphisms in a theory must be reflected, a notion called "$epsilon$-representation distance" by Meseguer @twenty_years_rewriting_logic.
-However, the researchers surrounding Universal Logic are, too, their own community, and have their own broad defnition of a logic, which is distinct from those in Categorical Logic, Type Theory, and others.

 Beyond Universal Logic, a further leap is needed, from the idea a _universal theory_ to _universal building blocks_.
 To support the wide diversity of